ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-loneliness.md

 While **Loneliness** is an **unpleasant feeling** of sadness and angst reflecting a perceived absence of connections and supports, **Aloneness** is **not an unpleasant feeling**.
 It feels about right for the individual's comfort zone.

-Aloneness can be experienced as comfortable (not unpleasant to clearly pleasant) depending on many things like context ,time, and perceived need of relative or absolute solitude.
+Aloneness can be experienced as comfortable (not unpleasant to clearly pleasant) depending on many things like context, time, and perceived need of relative or absolute solitude.
 In other words, the feeling is neither constant nor pervasive.

 There are, however, certain personality styles and disorders that are significantly marked by the need for solitude and avoidance of relationships.
 But for most, our need for aloneness and our need for connections varies, as do the opportunities for each.
-This juxtaposition of need and opportunity describes a 'goodness of fit' with our unique (at this time!) comfort zone.
+This juxtaposition of need and opportunity describes a "goodness of fit" with our unique (at this time!) comfort zone.

 Aloneness, then, is a description of one's awareness of being alone.
-If it is not 'excessive,' it is not uncomfortable or harmful.
+If it is not "excessive," it is not uncomfortable or harmful.
 This is not true for Loneliness.
 Loneliness is a feeling, and feelings are subjective.

 The science is very clear that loneliness can contribute to many mental and physical health problems (morbidity), and to mortality.
 Older adults appear to be especially impacted by the negative effects of Loneliness.

 ## What You Can Do